 Comments Proposed clearing is not at variance to this Principle Clearing as a result of the project is not at variance with this Principle.
-Interrogation of DBCA and DWER hydrological and wetland datasets determined that no wetlands or watercourses are mapped within the project area.
-The nearest mapped wetland is Lake Joondalup, located approximately 1.7 km from the project area.
+Interrog DBCA and DWER hydrological and wetland datasets determined that no wetlan watercourses are mapped within the project area.
+The nearest mapped wetlar Joondalup, located approximately 1.7 km from the project area.
 In addition, the Astron (2020) biological survey concluded that no remnant vegetation considered to represent riparian vegetation was recorded from the project area.
 Assessed Outcome: Clearing for this project is not at variance to this principle.
 Methodology DWER and DBCA shapefiles Biological Survey (October, 2019)